bachelor-2014/report/v2/human_interaction.md

 The graphical controls do, however, not help with solving the goal of programming experiments.
-This is instead achieved by aiding the user in programming in the domain specific language, Rucola, described in section
+This is instead achieved by aiding the user in programming in the domain specific language, Rucola, described in chapter
 \ref{sec:experiment_interaction}.
 A simple text editor with syntax highlighting is included in the web client with a button to run the code on EvoBot as shown in figure \ref{fig:gui_screenshot_rucola} (the syntax